molovo/bushwick/README.md

 ### A theme for Anchor CMS

-Bushwick is a lightweight, reponsive blogging theme, designed to show beautiful content alongside beautiful imagery.
+Bushwick is a lightweight, responsive blogging theme, designed to show beautiful content alongside beautiful imagery.

 View a sample at <http://bushwick.molovo.co.uk>, or grab the code from [Github](http://github.com/molovo/bushwick)